maciejgz/microservice-search/README.md

 - [k8s](k8s) - directory with global configuration:
   - special role and privileges
   - ingress
+All the custom modules shall be run with the `k8s` Spring profile.
 ```docker
 kubectl apply -f k8s
 ```